kakmond/CSVReaderTest/README.md

 This repository contains JUnit tests for the CSVReader assignment.

-* `EasyCSVReaderTest.java` - example CSV data from the assignment sheet, and two tests of whether CSVReader skips blank lines and comment lines.
+* `EasyCSVReaderTest.java` - example CSV data from the assignment sheet, and two tests of whether CSVReader skips blank lines, skips comment lines, and strips leading/trailing whitespace around fields (unless the space is inside quotes).

 * `BigCSVReaderTest.java` - more detailed tests of CSVReader.